-\paragraph{Data Manifolds and Kernels} In Section~\ref{sec:resolution-limited}, we discussed a simple argument that resolution-limited exponents $\alpha \propto 1/d$, where $d$ is the dimension of the data manifold.
+In Section \ref{subsec:resolution-limited}, we discussed a simple argument that resolution-limited exponents $\alpha \propto 1/d$, where $d$ is the dimension of the data manifold.
 Our goal now is to explain how this connects with the linearized models and kernels discussed above: how does the spectrum of eigenvalues of a kernel relate to the dimension of the data manifold?

 The key point is that sufficiently \emph{smooth} kernels must have an eigenvalue spectrum with a bounded tail.
-Specifically, a $C^t$ kernel on a $d$-dimensional space must have eigenvalues $\lambda_n \lesssim \frac{1}{n^{1 + t/d}}$~\cite{kuhn1987eigenvalues}.
+Specifically, a $C^t$ kernel on a $d$-dimensional space must have eigenvalues $\lambda_n \lesssim \frac{1}{n^{1 + t/d}}$ \citep{kuhn1987eigenvalues}.
 In the generic case where the covariance matrices we have discussed can be interpreted as kernels on a manifold, and they have spectra \emph{saturating} the bound, linearized models will inherit scaling exponents given by the dimension of the manifold.